Burkitt lymphoma (BL) is a very fast growing form of non-Hodgkin lymphoma.

 Chemotherapy is used to treat this type of cancer.
 If the cancer does not respond to chemotherapy alone, a bone marrow transplant may be done.

-More than half of patients with Burkitt lymphoma can be cured with intensive chemotherapy.
+More than one half of people with BL can be cured with intensive chemotherapy.
 The cure rate may be lower if the cancer spreads to the bone marrow or spinal fluid.
 The outlook is poor if the cancer comes back after a remission or does not go into remission as a result of the first cycle of chemotherapy.

 - Complications of treatment